 Country Manager Australia

-The New Payments Platform (NPP) is new open access infrastructure for fast payments in Australia.
+The New Payments Platform (NPP) is a new open access infrastructure for fast payments in Australia.
 It enables customers of different banks to make and receive real-time payments.
-The Platform’s data capabilities mean it has the potential to do so much more than just enable near real-time payments.
-The NPP was developed via an industry collaboration to enable clients to make simply addressed payments.
+The platform’s data capabilities mean it has the potential to do so much more than just enable near real-time payments.
+The NPP was developed via an industry collaboration to enable clients to make simple addressed payments.
 Each payment message is capable of carrying much richer remittance information than previous systems and supports the independent development of ‘overlay’ services that offer innovative services to end-users.

-The NPP is based on the Conclusions of the Strategic Review of Innovation in the Payments System, published by the Reserve Bank of Australia (RBA) in 2012.
+The NPP is based on the conclusions of the Strategic Review of Innovation in the Payments System, published by the Reserve Bank of Australia (RBA) in 2012.
 The RBA played a significant role in establishing the broad direction of the industry’s efforts.
 It also built the settlement component of the NPP, known as the Fast Settlement Service (FSS).
 The FSS allows transactions to be settled individually on a 24/7 basis.

 Four key features underpin the New Payments Platform:

 Additional features will become available over time with the development of new overlay services.

 All ‘big 4’ Australian banks and many more financial institution

 The NPP is comprised of three main components: